-What eventually became the Department of Disability and Addiction Rehabilitation was first established in 1967 as the Center for Rehabilitation Studies (CRS).
+What eventually became the Department of Rehabilitation and Health Services was first established in 1967 as the Center for Rehabilitation Studies (CRS).
 At this time, the primary purpose of the center was to provide continuing education to rehabilitation facility personnel under a federally funded grant from the Rehabilitation Services Administration (RSA).
 While the department has grown and transformed over the years, UNT continues to be a leader in providing furthered education to rehabilitation professionals since its inception.

 With funding from the Texas Developmental Disabilities Council (TDDC), Texas WorkNet was developed in 1988, providing supported employment training to providers all over Texas.
 In 1990, UNT received a grant from RSA to provide supported employment training to providers within the five-state region.
 In 1995, UNT collaborated with the University of Arkansas to develop the first regional continuing education program for community providers.